sfrieson/loudspeaker/README.md

 ## Loudspeaker#off

-`Loudspeaker.off(event:string, handler:function)`
+`Loudspeaker.off(event:string, handler:function||true:boolean)`

 To stop listening for a specific handler.
+Passing in `true` instead of a handler will remove all handlers from that event.

 ## Loudspeaker#emit